Dr. Patricia Kanngießer

 the impact of adults, peers and household composition.
 PLOS ONE, preprint available at:

-Kanngiesser, P., Rossano, F., Zeidler, H., Haun, D., Tomasello, M. (in press).
+Kanngiesser, P., Rossano, F., Zeidler, H., Haun, D., Tomasello, M. (2019).
 Children’s respect for ownership across diverse societies.
 Developmental Psychology

 Woike, J. K., Kanngiesser, P. (2019).
 Most people keep their word rather than their money.
 Open Mind, 3, 68-88.

 Kanngiesser, P., Rossano, F., Frickel, R., Tomm, A., Tomasello, M. (2019).
 Children, but not great apes, respect ownership.
 Developmental Science, e12842.

 Petrowski, M., Kanngiesser, P., Friedman, O. (2019).
 Two- and three-year-olds consider ownership when selecting and allocating resources.
 Journal of Experimental Child Psychology, 185, 214-223.